jianxuancao/hugo-notes-theme/content/Notes/Data Structure/Tree.md

     String subTree = left + "," + right + "," + root.val;

-	int freq = 0; // get a key, but if the key dose not exists, freq is 0 if(memo.containsKey(subTree)){
+	int freq = 0; // if the subtree dose not exists, freq is 0 if(memo.containsKey(subTree)){
     	freq = memo.get(subTree);
     }